 - Speak to eyewitnesses and collect their contact details.
 They may be required to give supporting evidence at a later date

 - Keep the receipts of any expenses you make.
 They would be needed as evidence as your case unfolds.
 You may also be able to claim back any expenses you have as a result of your injuries, in special damages

 - Visit a doctor or a hospital, depending on what is appropriate for your injuries.
-Not only is it important to get the right medical treatment for the sake of your health, the doctor would also produce a medical report, which would include a medical diagnosis and prognosis which is crucial evidence when filing a personal injury claim
+Not only is it important to get the right medical treatment for the sake of your health.
+The doctor would also produce a medical report.
+This would include a medical diagnosis and prognosis.
+It is crucial evidence when filing a personal injury claim

 There are many types of accidents which could happen in Disneyland Paris as a result of negligence on the part of a theme park.
 Below are some examples of common theme park accidents and injuries: